College of Information and Computer Sciences

-I am a PhD candidate working in the Information Extraction and Synthesis Lab
+.
+I finished my Ph.D. in 2020 in the Information Extraction and Synthesis Lab

-I am broadly interested in machine learning, natural language processing and knowledge base construction.
-Areas of interest include common sense knowledge, representation learning, structured prediction, coreference, and optimization.
-I have also recently begun dabbling in zero-emissions energy and medical applications.
+I am broadly interested in machine learning, natural language processing, and knowledge base construction, with an emphasis on probabilistic modeling.
+Areas of interest include representation learning, machine reasoning, structured prediction, and common sense knowledge, as well as applications in the biomedical and sustainable energy domains.
 I have been the fortunate co-author of multiple publications awarded Best or Outstanding Paper, since two is a multiple of one.